 Mistake #6: Ignoring KPIs

 One important part of warehouse technology is the amount of data it can provide managers.
 A number of key performance indicators (KPIs) help warehouse managers analyze processes and gauge results.
-There are 20 that we think are most important.
+Here are 19 Warehouse Metrics and KPIs that we think are most important for your business.

 Automated data collection provides real-time numbers to help managers make decisions.
 WMS and ERP (enterprise resource planning) software help businesses with a multitude of logistics and tracking tasks.